zimmer-ing/PBTGF-Creep/README.md

 **"Machine-Learning-Enabled Comparative Modelling of the Creep Behaviour of Unreinforced PBT and Short-Fibre Reinforced PBT Using Prony and Fractional Derivative Models"**
 by Eduard Klatt, Bernd Zimmering, Oliver Niggemann, and Natalie Rauter, published in *Applied Mechanics* 2025.

+**The publication is open access and can be found here: [https://doi.org/10.3390/applmech6030060](https://doi.org/10.3390/applmech6030060)**

+*If you use this code or dataset in academic or professional work, please cite the publication.
+Find the bibtex in the [last section](#Citation) of this readme.*

 ---

 ## Abstract